Memory consolidation: Synaptic consolidation

 Synaptic consolidation is one form of memory consolidation seen across all species and long-term memory tasks.
 Long-term memory, when discussed in the context of synaptic consolidation, is conventionally said to be memory that lasts for at least 24 hours.
 Synaptic consolidation is achieved faster than systems consolidation (which is assumed to take weeks, months, or even to years to be accomplished).
 There is evidence to suggest that synaptic consolidation takes place within minutes to hours of memory encoding or learning (shown, for example, in goldfish), and as such it is considered the 'fast' type of consolidation.
 It is also referred to as 'initial consolidation'.
 As soon as six hours after training, memories become impervious to interferences that disrupt synaptic consolidation and the formation of long-term memory.
 Late-phase LTP, the long-lasting form of one of the best understood forms of synaptic plasticity, is thought to be the cellular process underlying synaptic consolidation.

 Standard model

-The standard model of synaptic consolidation suggests that alterations of synaptic protein synthesis and changes in membrane potential are achieved through activating intracellular transduction cascades.
+The standard model of synaptic consolidation suggests that alterations of synaptic protein synthesis and resulting changes in membrane potential are achieved through activating intracellular transduction cascades.
 These molecular cascades trigger transcription factors that lead to changes in gene expression.
 The result of the gene expression is the lasting alteration of synaptic proteins, as well as synaptic remodeling and growth.
 In a short time-frame immediately following learning, the molecular cascade, expression and process of both transcription factors and immediate early genes, are susceptible to disruptions.
 Disruptions caused by specific drugs, antibodies and gross physical trauma can block the effects of synaptic consolidation.